arathivariar/we_said_yes/README.md

 **Features:**

 **Existing Features:**
-1. Navigation bar: 3 pages + 1 page
+1. Header
+2. Navigation bar
-2. About us
+3. About us page
-3. Wedding invitation: Wedding details + Google Map link
+4. Wedding invitation page with the Wedding details and Google Map link
-4. RSVP form
+5. RSVP form
-5. Thank you page
+6. Thank you page
-6. Social media links in the footer
+7. Social media links in the footer

 **Languages Used:**
 + HTML5